 What is Vector Security’s role?

-ASAP to PSAP was created in partnership with the Central Station Alarm Association (CSAA) and the Association of Public Safety Communications Officials (APCO), with Vector Security President and CEO Pam Petrow co-chairing the steering committee.
+ASAP to PSAP was created in partnership with The Monitoring Association (TMA) and the Association of Public Safety Communications Officials (APCO), with Vector Security President and CEO Pam Petrow co-chairing the steering committee.

 As a leader in security innovation and an industry advocate, Vector Security played an integral role in developing ASAP.
 We were the first alarm company to use ASAP in the city of Richmond, VA in 2012.